Polycystic kidney disease (PKD) symptoms, treatments & causes

 What causes ARPKD?

-ARPKD is caused by a change in a specific gene called PKHD1 that is passed down from both parents to their child.
+ARPKD is caused by a change in a specific gene called PKHD1 that is passed down from both parents to their children.
 Both parents need to be carriers of the changed PKHD1 gene for their child to be born with ARPKD.
 A carrier is someone who has the changed gene but does not have the disease.
 It usually does not affect every generation of a family.

 When both parents are carriers of the gene that causes ARPKD, their child has a: